Price Guide · Updated 2026

 Tumble Dryer Prices

 Money-Saving Tip: Always use the high-speed spin option on your washing machine before drying.
-This removes more water and can reduce drying time (and cost) by 30-40%.
+This removes more water and can reduce drying time (and cost) by 30–40%.
+Choosing a dryer drum that has just finished a previous cycle also helps — a warm drum heats up faster.

 Average Drying Times and Estimated Cost (Based on £1 per 10 minutes):